FrancescoCorbosiero/go-docker-manager/README.md

-# Tool for Docker Compose
+# Go docker manager - Tool for docker compose

 ## ⚠️: This is an experimental project in the prototyping phase — future development is highly unlikely due to poor Proof of Concept.